daleonpz/baremetallics/_posts/programming/2021-07-14-minimalist-asserts-for-embedded-c.md

 description: minimalist assert function for embedded c
 ---

-Asserts is a great tool to find errors, bugs, or unintended behaviors on runtime.
+Assert is a great tool to find errors, bugs, or unintended behaviors on runtime.
 If implemented correctly, asserts give developer context information about when and where in the code an issue showed up.

 In this post, I will discuss a minimalist assert implementation in C suitable for bare-metal implementations.